hexpm/hexpm/README.md

 Also see the client repository: [hex](https://github.com/hexpm/hex).
 The client uses `hexpm` for integration tests, so `hexpm` needs to support all versions the client supports.
 Travis tests ensures that tests are run on all supported versions.

+### Setup

+1. Run `mix setup` to install dependencies, create and seed database etc
+2. Run `mix test`
+3. Run `iex -S mix phx.server` and visit [http://localhost:4000/](http://localhost:4000/)

+After this succeeds you should be good to go!

+See [`setup` alias in mix.exs](./mix.exs) and sections below for more information or when you run into issues.

 ### PostgreSQL Modules And Version

 PostgreSQL version should be >= 9.4, as Hexpm uses the `jsonb` type, that is available from PostgreSQL 9.4 onward.